illashka/Rocket_game/README.md

 Rocket.exe by clicking on it twice or by writing the path to the file and the file itself in the console

 ## Rocket control
-a/d - left/right rotation
+'a/d' - left/right rotation
-space - flight
+'space' - flight